xavier-h-10/Reinforcement-Learning-Project/lab1/docs/report.md

 ### GridWorld

-Firstly, I have implemented a class `GridWorld` in `GridWorld.py`, which provides some function that can be used in both methods and includes some basic parameters, such as `terminal`, `discount factor`, `reward`, etc.  Details can been seen in code annotation.
+Firstly, I have implemented a class `GridWorld` in `GridWorld.py`, which provides some function that can be used in both methods and includes some basic parameters, such as `terminal`, `discount factor`, `reward`, etc.  Details can be seen in code annotation.

 Besides, we use `matplotlib` library to visualize the results of action.
 I have adjusted some parameters to improve the visual effect.
 The code is given below: